-Throughout the financial year ended March 31, 2023 ("FY2022/23"), the Company has complied with the code provisions of the Corporate Governance Code (the "CG Code") set out in Appendix 14 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") (the "Listing Rules"), and where appropriate, met the recommended best practices in the CG Code, with the exception that the roles of the chairman of the Board (the "Chairman") and the chief executive officer of the Company (the "CEO") have not been segregated as required by code provision C.2.1 of the CG Code.
+Throughout the financial year ended March 31, 2024 ("FY2023/24"), the Company has complied with the code provisions of the Corporate Governance Code (the "CG Code") as set out in Appendix C1 to the Listing Rules, and where appropriate, met the recommended best practices in the CG Code, with the exception that the roles of the chairman of the Board (the "Chairman") and the chief executive officer of the Company (the "CEO") have not been segregated as required by code provision C.2.1 of the CG Code.

-The Board has reviewed the organization human resources planning of the Group and is of the opinion that the vesting of the roles of Chairman and CEO in Mr. Yang Yuanqing ("Mr. Yang") is appropriate and beneficial to the Group as it provides consistency of the strategy execution and stability of the operations of the Group.
+The Board has reviewed the organization human resources planning of the Group and is of the opinion that for the vesting of the roles of Chairman and the CEO in Mr. Yang Yuanqing ("Mr. Yang") is appropriate and beneficial to the Group as it provides consistency of the strategy execution and stability of the operations of the Group.
 The Board comprising a vast majority of independent non-executive directors meets regularly on a quarterly basis to review the operations of the Group led by Mr. Yang.

 The Board also appointed Mr. William O. Grabe as the lead independent director (the "Lead Independent Director") with broad authorities and responsibilities.
-Among other responsibilities, the Lead Independent Director serves as chairman of the nomination and governance committee (the "Nomination and Governance Committee") meeting and/or Board meeting whenever the committee and/or Board is considering (i) the combined roles of Chairman and CEO; and (ii) assessment of the performance of Chairman and/or CEO.
-The Lead Independent Director also calls and chairs meeting(s) with all independent nonexecutive directors without management and executive director present at least once a year on such matters as are deemed appropriate.
+Such authorities and responsibilities include serving as chairman of the Nomination and Governance Committee meeting and/or the Board meeting considering the combined roles of Chairman and CEO; calls and chair meeting(s) with all non-executive directors at least once a year on matters deemed appropriate and provide feedback to the Chairman and/or CEO; and serves a key role in the Board evaluation process.
 Accordingly, the Board believes that the current Board structure with combined roles of Chairman and CEO, the appointment of Lead Independent Director and a vast majority of independent non-executive directors provide an effective check and balance of powers and authorizations between the Board and the management of the Company.

 In relation to the recommended best practices in the CG Code, the Company published quarterly financial results and business reviews in addition to interim and annual results.
 Quarterly financial results enhanced the shareholders' ability to assess the performance, financial position and prospects of the Company.
-The quarterly financial results were also prepared using the accounting standards consistent with the policies applied to the interim and annual financial statements.
+The quarterly financial results were prepared using the accounting standards consistent with the policies applied to the interim and annual financial statements.

-The Board has established a clear governance structure and the overall approach has been designed to support and work within our organizational structure to meet the challenges of the future.
+The Board has established a clear governance structure as set out in the below diagram and the overall approach has been designed to support and work within the Group organizational structure to ensure the accountability, fairness and transparency in how the Group runs and communicate with its stakeholders as well as to meet the future challenges.